baden-rtsvrf/rag-qna-bot-for-your-website-using-langchain-amazon-aurorapg-and-amazon-bedrock/README.md

 2. Make sure you have access to the Amazon Bedrock models you are trying to use.

-3. The EC2 where you are runing the code needs access to the Amazon Aurora PostgreSQL Database, Amazon Bedrock Aws Secrets Manager via IAM Role
+3. The EC2 where you are runing the code needs access to the Amazon Aurora PostgreSQL Database, Amazon Bedrock, AWS Secrets Manager via an IAM Role.

 4. The code runs on Python3.10.
-Activate a virtual environment and install all the requirements
+Activate a virtual environment and install all the requirements:

 ```
 python3.10 -m venv venv
 source venv/bin/activate